databrary/design/ridir-16/narrative.md

 The software has a user-scripting function that enables coding files to be exported in a variety of formats for subsequent data analysis.
 It stores study/project-level information separately from session-specific data, and allows users to create coding templates that contain structured representations of some of the information users now store in separate coding manuals.
 Project staff will work with Mr. Mangold and his experts first to enable uploading and downloading of Mangold Interact files.
-We will then develop tools that import coding files that have been exported by the Mangold software into an open, text-based (CSV or XML) format.
+We will then strive to develop tools that import and export these coding files in their native format, or, in the worst case import files that have been exported by the Mangold software into an open, text-based (CSV or XML) format.
-Last, we will work with Mangold to explore the feasibility of importing and exporting Mangold Interact files in their native, proprietary formats.

 Beyond the project team's desire to serve this important segment of the developmental and learning sciences research community, Databrary staff believe that import/export functionality for Mangold Interact is important for another reason.
 One of the largest (n=344 participants, 1,344 sessions) and most diverse video datasets currently stored and shared on Databrary comes from an NSF-funded longitudinal study (http://doi.org/10.17910/B7CC74) led by Catherine Tamis-LeMonda.
 Professor Tamis-LeMonda has available Mangold Interact format coding files, but has not yet shared these with Databrary.
-Successful implementation of Mangold Interact import functionality will make it possible to store and share these coded spreadsheets with Databrary alongside the already-shared videos, thus augmenting the current value of the shared data.
+Successful implementation of Mangold Interact import functionality may make it eventually possible to store and share these coded spreadsheets with Databrary alongside the already-shared videos, thus augmenting the current value of the shared data.
-(*Mention technical challenge of aligning video segments with coding files?
-What about staff time for curation?*)
+Unfortunately, some intermediate data from coding these videos that would allow the codes to be linked with the videos on Databrary has been lost, so this process may require significant additional effort, if it is indeed feasible.

 ##### Project 2.6: Import Noldus Observer XT files